The Las Vegas Commercial Real Estate Market

 Las Vegas Job Market

-- The target industries for the Greater Las Vegas area are advanced manufacturing and battery, clean tech, healthcare and biotech, fintech, and sports and entertainment.
+- The region’s target industries include advanced manufacturing and battery, clean tech, healthcare and biotech, fintech, and sports and entertainment.

-- Major employers in Clark County include Sofidel America, Saratoga Foods, NOS Communications, and WestCare.
-Nearly 300,000 jobs in Clark County are supported by the tourism industry alone.
+- Major employers in Clark County include Sofidel America, Solina, NOS Communications, MountainView Hospital, BlackFire Innovations, and WestCare.

 - Clark County is well-connected by major transportation infrastructure, including Interstates 15 and 515 and Harry Reid International Airport (formerly McCarran International).
-It is situated approximately 270 miles from Los Angeles and 430 miles from Phoenix.
+It is home to the 8th busiest airport in America, with hundreds of domestic and international flights every day.

-- Over 28% of residents hold bachelor’s or postgraduate degrees.
+- About 28% of Las Vegas residents hold a Bachelor’s degree or higher.

 Las Vegas Industrial Market

-Market overview (Cushman & Wakefield Q2 2025 Las Vegas Industrial Report)
+Market overview (Cushman & Wakefield Q1 2026 Las Vegas Industrial Report)

 - Largest submarkets: North Las Vegas, Southwest, East Henderson